ktexml/ktex-spec/spec/01-Overview.md

 KTex simplifies the task of ensuring a consistent writing style across publications.
 For instance, if a publisher requires the use of the Oxford comma in all publications, this can be readily enforced by integrating the `ktex-chicago-style` module.
-This module alone offers thousands of checks, all of which can be enabled or disabled according to preference.
+This module alone offers thousands of other checks, all of which can be enabled or disabled according to preference.